aljazsim/cli-typescript-code-organizer/README.md

         },
         "members": {
             "addPublicModifierIfMissing": true, <-- inserts public access modifier if no access modifier specified when set to true
-            "addPrivateModifierIfStartingWithHash": false, <-- inserts private access modifier if member starts wit '#' when set to true
+            "addPrivateModifierIfStartingWithHash": false, <-- inserts private access modifier if member starts with '#' when set to true
-            "groupMembersWithDecorators": false,  <-- groups members with same decorators when set to true "treatArrowFunctionPropertiesAsMethods": false, <-- treats arrow function properties as methods when set to true "treatArrowFunctionReadOnlyPropertiesAsMethods": true <-- treats arrow function readonly properties as methods when set to true
+            "groupMembersWithDecorators": false,  <-- groups members with same decorators when set to true (decorators are treated as part of the member name when sorting)
+            "treatArrowFunctionPropertiesAsMethods": false, <-- treats arrow function properties as methods when set to true "treatArrowFunctionReadOnlyPropertiesAsMethods": true <-- treats arrow function readonly properties as methods when set to true
         },